 Cut the roll into six pieces with a sharp, wet knife.Find a simple sushi-making kit including mats and rice (or quinoa) spreaders, here.

 For more tricks on how to roll sushi check out our post on top tips for sushi making here.
+And, adding quinoa isn’t the only way to swap the rice in sushi.
+You can also make it with noodles – have a look at that here.

 Recipe and image used with permission.
 Taken from Davina’s Smart Carbs by Davina McCall – out now from Orion Books, order it here via Amazon.
 Davina’s Smart Carbs: Eat Carbs and Still Lose Weight With My Amazing 5 Week Smart Carb Plan!